 Corsair’s Vengeance RGB Pro LED memory kits are a perfect middle ground between its more visually impressive Platinum line and the more demure LPX range.
 Like those kits, it offers fantastic performance and there are a lot of options to pick from.
 For us, the 16GB (2 x 8GB) 3,200MHz option is the sweet spot, delivering impressive bandwidth and reasonably tight timings for high-performance, low-latency memory that’s great for gaming and productivity tasks.

-It’s priced competitively too, even in the newly affordable world of enhanced global memory supply.
+It’s priced competitively too, even with a memory supply shortage shooting prices up.
 You don’t need to break the bank to upgrade to these, but there are also plenty of options where you can spend more if our particular choice isn’t what you’re after.
 If you want greater bandwidth for gaming (AMD Ryzen CPUs can particularly benefit from faster memory) then the Vengeance RGB range goes all the way up to 3,600MHz.
 Each kit supports XMP 2.0 profiles for easy overclocking, but you can usually push them further manually if you know what you’re doing.

 Why you should buy it: If you need masses of memory that don’t scrimp on quality, the Vengeance LPX kits are perfect.

 Who’s it for: Those who need power and capacity over anything else.

 What we thought of the Corsair Vengeance LPX 32GB 2,666MHz kit:

 Corsair’s Vengeance LPX range is the most understated of its Vengeance line, and it shows in its more competitive pricing.
 Ditching the LEDs of its fancier siblings, the LPX range offers the same high-performance, high-capacity of other Corsair memory kits, and there is a wide range of options.
 You can buy direct kits up to 192GB for several thousand dollars, but for that, you’d need a monstrous CPU like Intel’s Xeon W-3175x.